dat2Cph/content/oop_git_tdd/git-tdd/git.md

 5. Git **ignore** files
   - `.gitignore`: is a text file that tells Git which files or folders to ignore in a project.
 It is used to avoid committing transient files, build artifacts, and machine-specific settings that are not relevant to the project.
   - `.gitignore` files are usually committed to the repository and shared with other developers.
+  - [gitignore.io](gitignore.io) is a useful tool for generating `.gitignore` files for different types of projects.
   - If you want to ignore a file that is already tracked by Git, you need to untrack it first: `git rm --cached <filename>` or you can move the file or folder outside the working tree, add and commit and then move it back in.
 6. Viewing the **commit history**
   - `git log`: shows the commit history or `git` or `$ git log --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit`: shows a compact commit history.
 (This command is too long to remember, so it's a good idea to create an alias for it: `git config --global alias.logline "log --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit"` and then calling it with `git logline` afterwards.)